The New Qualities for Customer Service Excellence

 Back to the incident that prompted this post.
 After a few days of being ignored by UPC-Cablecom – my perception at least, because my emails and phone calls were not being answered – I’m somewhat embarrassed to say that I resorted to Twitter.

-It is more than five years ago that Twitter was first referred to as today’s customer service centre.
+More than five years ago, Twitter was first referred to as today’s customer service centre.
 Social media usually guarantees a quick response, since contacting customer services through the usual channels often results in no reaction for hours if not days.

 What makes a great customer care centre?

 Customers these days expect a response in minutes or hours rather than days.
-Research shows that nearly a half of all customers (46%) expect companies to respond faster than 4 hours, and 12% expect a response within 15 minutes or less.
+Research shows that nearly half of all customers (46%) expect companies to respond faster than 4 hours, and 12% expect a response within 15 minutes or less.
 And yet the average time to respond to customer service requests is currently 12 hours and 10 minutes!
-How does your own customer service response times compare?
+How do your own customer service response times compare?
 As you enjoy my blog posts I assume they are significantly better.

 Most call centres are a frustrating, if sometimes necessary, experience for (often dissatisfied) customers to endure.
 In many cases, they are automated, with a long and complex self-selection process of button pushing to arrive at the department one needs – if you’re lucky that is!